-Transform a problem description into a mathematical form by defining optimization variables, an objective, and constraints, so that it can be solved with optimization techniques.
+Transform a problem description into a mathematical form by defining variables, objectives, and constraints, so that it can be solved with optimization techniques.

 Choosing a Solver